ixc/restic-pg-dump-docker/README.md

     $ chmod 600 .envrc

-Install [direnv] via [Homebrew] and run `direnv allow` to ensure your `.envrc` file is always sourced when you change to this directory:
+Install [direnv] via [Homebrew] and configure to ensure your `.envrc` file is always sourced when you change to this directory:

     $ brew install direnv
+    $ eval "$(direnv hook bash)"  # Change bash to zsh/fish/tcsh, if necessary, and add to your shell's RC file
     $ direnv allow

 Install [restic] via [Homebrew]: